How much does it normally cost for a Psychology Session?

-Medicare EasyClaim is a new facility that allows rebates to be lodged at the time of payment.
-This means your rebate can be directed straight back into your account.
-For instance, if you pay $225 at the end of your session and you are eligible for Medicare rebates, you can use Medicare EasyClaim to reimburse the $126.50 Medicare rebate immediately back into your nominated account.
+Yes we can process your Medicare rebate straight back into your account.
+For instance, if you pay $260 at the end of your session and you are eligible for Medicare rebates, we can reimburse the $136.35 Medicare rebate back into your nominated account.
 Alternatively, you are welcome to take your invoices down to your nearest Medicare office and lodge them over the counter.

 How can I find out if my GP has submitted a Mental Health Plan to Medicare before my first session of Psychological Services?

 GP practices often submit the Mental Health Care plan details to Medicare at the time of your consultation.
 However, in some clinics this process is still done manually and can take a few days to be submitted andprocessed by Medicare.
 If you are unclear whether a Mental Health Care Plan item number has been submitted to Medicare you can contact your GP, or ring Medicare on 132 011.
 Alternatively, please do not hesitate to contact BlueSky Psychology and our staff will be happy to assist.

 What’s the difference between a Generalist Psychologist and a Clinical Psychologist under Medicare?